warrenwchan/RED-IT/README.md

 ## ⚛️ RED React Seed Application

 #### Install
-- Clone or Download this repository
+- Clone or download this repository
 - Run `yarn` in the `server` & `web.browser` directories

 #### Development